AlexMercedCoder/tutorialblog/content/blog/2022/4/04-2022-mongoosejs-cheatsheet.md

 ```
 ## Models

-Models all us save in and retrieve from our mongoose database.
+Models allow us to save in and retrieve from our mongoose database.
 To create a model we must first create a schema which defines the shape of the data in the database (the individual properties and their data types).
 Defining a basic model can be done like so:

 ```js
 // destructure model function and Schema constructor from mongoose